Meet the Team

 Barbara seized the opportunity to launch a new nonprofit organization when hired as Executive Director of Black Arts MKE.
 BAMKE’s mission is to inspire creativity in youth by increasing the availability and quality of African American arts organizations in Milwaukee.

-Barbara serves on several boards including Next Door Foundation, Silver Spring Neighborhood Center, Aurora Family Service Advisory Board, and Carmen Schools of Science and Technology.
-She holds an Executive MBA from Marquette University.
+Barbara serves on several boards including Aurora Family Service Advisory Board, Black Arts Fest MKE, Carmen Schools of Science & Technology, Next Door Foundation, Circus World Museum Foundation, and Silver Spring Neighborhood Center.
+Barbara holds an International Business MBA from Marquette University.